great-detail/ag-shared-ui-elements/README.md

 # ag-shared-ui-elements

-Awesome Golf Shared UI Elements
+**Revisited**: 29 April 2025 – _Awkward limitations in UI Builder authoring.
+See below._

 This repo exists so we don’t have to copy-paste, restyle, or rewire the same UI over and over.
-Due to the current state of UI Toolkit, as of 29/04/2025 we have several limitations.
-These are listed below.

 ## How to Use the UI Elements

 ### 1. Add a Shared UI Element to Your Scene

+Can be done via UI Builder or c# instantiation.

 ```csharp
 var buttonScene = (PackedScene)ResourceLoader.Load("res://ui/shared/button_template.tscn");